-Macular degeneration is an eye disease caused by the atrophy of the choroid (between the sclera and the retina).
+Macular degeneration is an eye disease caused by the degeneration of the choroid, located between the sclera and the retina.
 The choroid is the part of the eye responsible for the transfer of the images we see to the brain via the optic nerve.
-This is especially relevant for the fine, detailed images needed to be able to drive, read, and recognize faces.
+This helps us identify the relevant details of the images we see.
+It is essential to our ability to read, drive, and recognize faces.
 Macular degeneration is a condition that rarely affects people under 60.
-Anyone over the age of 75 has a 30 percent chance of developing age-related macular degeneration.
+People over 75 have a 30% chance of developing age-related macular degeneration.
 If left untreated, it can lead to permanent blindness.

 Types of Macular Degeneration

-- Dry Macular Degeneration – Due to thinning of the macula, the central vision starts to look blur.
-This usually strikes people who have reached 65 years old.
+- Dry Macular Degeneration Treatment – Due to thinning of the macula, the central vision starts to look blurry.
+This usually strikes people 65 years old and above.

-- Wet Macular Degeneration – The abnormal blood vessels expands behind the retina.
+- Wet Macular Degeneration Treatment – The abnormal blood vessels expand behind the retina.
 Unlike dry macular degeneration, this is an alarming case and knows no age.

 Symptoms of Macular Degeneration

-- Amsler Grid – It’s used to determine if there is damage on the macula.
-Ophthalmologists will use a grid-like illustration to check whether you’re able to see the fine details of it.
+- Amsler Grid – It’s used to determine if there is damage to the macula.
+Ophthalmologists will use a grid-like illustration.
+This is to check whether you are able to see the finer details of it.

-- Fluorescein Angiography – Experts will insert dilation eye drops into the eyes and then they inject a specialized fluorescent dye into the bloodstream.
+- Fluorescein Angiography – Experts will insert dilation eye drops into the eyes.
+Then they will inject a specialized fluorescent dye into the bloodstream.
 It will flow to the eyes and the eye doctor will track and take photos of its transition.

 Macular Degeneration Treatment: Modern Day Technology

-- Choroidal Neovascularization Laser Treatment – This procedure uses laser beams to destroy the abnormal blood vessels.
+- Choroidal Neovascularization Laser Treatment – The laser beams destroy the abnormal blood vessels.

-- Photodynamic Therapy (PDT) – With the use of a photosensitizer (light-activated drug) and specialized laser machine, it is able to target the deteriorating blood vessels.
+- Photodynamic Therapy (PDT) – It uses photosensitizer (light-activated drug) and specialized laser machine.
+It targets the damaged blood vessels.

 Macular Degeneration Treatment: Homeopathic Approach

 Here, we have a testimony from a patient from Wisconsin.
-We’ll call her CF. Doctors diagnosed her with macular degeneration at 65, after discovering a “macular pucker” in her left eye but her regular ophthalmologist told her there was nothing that could be done about her deteriorating condition.
-So, that’s when she sought the help of Dr. Edward Kondrot, a homeopathic ophthalmologist at Healing the Eye and Wellness center in Dade City, Florida.
+We’ll call her CF. Doctors diagnosed her with macular degeneration at 65.
+They discovered a “macular pucker” in her left eye.
+Her ophthalmologist told her there was nothing they could do.
+It was a deteriorating condition, but she did not lose hope.
+She sought the help of Dr. Edward Kondrot.
+He is a homeopathic ophthalmologist at Healing the Eye and Wellness center located in Dade City, Florida.

 Before seeing Dr. Kondrot, she had 30 microns of eye tissue that were pulling away from her macula.
 This increased to 45 after a year.
-After seeing Dr. Kondrot for just seven months, she was examined by her regular ophthalmologist who reported healthy blood vessels and an almost flat macular pucker.
-She also reported a 20/20 vision but she could not believe it, so she went to another ophthalmologist who reported the same findings.
+After seeing Dr. Kondrot for seven months, her ophthalmologist reexamined her.
+Her results show healthy blood vessels and an almost flat macular pucker.
+She also reported 20/20 vision.
+She could not believe it, so she went to another ophthalmologist.
+The findings were the same.

 Macular Degeneration Treatments Related Questions | Q&A

-Question: I have a retinal puck.
-What can be done for my condition?
+Question: I have a retinal pucker.
+What can I do for my condition?

 One can start by reading Dr. Kondrot’s book, 10 Essentials to Save Your Sight.
 Follow the steps mentioned in the book.

-Question: After surgery, which helped, I still have swelling in the nucleus of my eye.
+Question: After surgery, which helped, I still have swelling in the retina of my eye.
 Is there a natural way to help?

-Microcurrent therapy proves to be beneficial in reducing swelling, inflammation, and scar tissue reparation.
+Microcurrent therapy proves to be beneficial in reducing swelling and scar tissue reparation.
 Also, Healing the Eye has training classes for the machine.
-You can visit http://www.microcurrentconference.org/ for more information.
+You can visit https://healingtheeye.com/home-restore-vision for more information.

-Question: What therapy program did the woman in this article use to reverse her macular pucker?
+Question: What therapy program did the woman use to reverse her macular pucker?

 She was part of the Kondrot restore vision program at the Healing the Eye center.
-It’s a combination of different types of therapy, which include a hyperbaric chamber, syntonic light treatment along with microcurrent and IV treatments.
+It’s a combination of different types of therapy.
+This includes hyperbaric chamber and syntonic light treatment along with microcurrent and IV treatments.

-While macular degeneration is a serious condition, you can address and treat it naturally.
-Seek medical attention, and keep your vision health up for as long as you can.
-Macular degeneration treatment vitamins in green leafy vegetables, such as kale, broccoli, spinach, and peas, have antioxidants and lutein that help take care the eyes.
-There’s hope and help for people with macular degeneration.
+While macular degeneration is a serious condition, you can address and treat it.
+Seek medical attention, and keep your eye health up for as long as you can, considering the many options you have.
+Macular degeneration treatment vitamins in green leafy vegetables can help take care of the eyes, for example.
+There is hope and help for people with macular degeneration.